 Why does Twitter have URL requirements for advertising?

-Twitter globally prohibits the promotion of URLs (links) within promoted content that create a disruptive or misleading user experience.
-These requirements are in place to ensure that users have a positive user experience with ads on Twitter.
+Twitter globally prohibits the promotion of URLs (links) within promoted content that create a disruptive or misleading customer experience.
+These requirements are in place to ensure that customers have a positive customer experience with ads on Twitter.

 What are the requirements?